niyuan1/psrplt/README.md

 #psrnpy
-is a program that allows psrplt compatibility with Psrchive.
+is a program that allows Scintellometry compatibility with Psrchive.

 It invokes the Swig based Psrchive python wrapper.

-As of today, it converts:
+As of now, psrnpy converts:

 - Psrchive .FTp and .ar -> .npy